HomePolitics for the Love of Fandom

 Politics for the Love of Fandom

-Harry Potter fans are not the only ones who have developed a social activist component in recent years, as some form of activism – as well as charity work – has become part of such mainstays of Geek Culture as comic books, science fiction, and video games.
+Harry Potter fans are not the only ones who have developed a social activist streak in recent years, as some form of activism – as well as charity work – has become part of such mainstays of geek culture as comic books, science fiction, and video games.
 In her 2019 book Politics for the Love of Fandom, communications professor Ashley Hinck argues that this new form of civic engagement is more than an anomaly but a genuine evolution in the ways that people interact with both political and social movements.

 “Historically situated at a moment when networked and digital media have proliferated,” Hinck writes, “when fan affiliations and communities have grown in importance, and when citizenship practices seem to be in flux, the civic actions of the Harry Potter Alliance and the many similar groups have emerged as a powerful form of citizenship.”

 Ashley Hinck refers to the current trend as “fan-based citizenship” in order to distinguish it from “fan activism,” which she categorizes as petitions, boycotts, and letter-writing campaigns related to the creative process of films and television shows.
-Fan-based citizenship, meanwhile, occurs when “fans take action on public issues that affect their experiences as citizens.”
+For Hinck, fan-based citizenship occurs when “fans take action on public issues that affect their experiences as citizens.”

-The civic actions that organizations like the Harry Potter Alliance engage in were once the function of such social institutions as political parties, unions and churches.
-These civic groups and religious organizations have declined since the 1970s as part of a general disenchantment that followed the Vietnam War and Watergate.
+The civic actions that fangroups now engage in were once the function of social institutions like political parties, unions, and churches.
+Such groups and organizations have declined since the 1970s as part of a general disenchantment that followed the Vietnam War and Watergate.

-Globalization and advances in technology also weakened the traditional institutions of the past, whose strength derived from their “localized” nature and ease of access.
-Computers, the Internet, and even cell phones led to larger social circles and more abundant opportunities for interaction that were likewise less rigid than those offered by neighborhood civic groups and religious organizations.
+Globalization and advances in technology also had an effect on traditional institutions, whose strength derived from their “localized” nature and ease of access.
+Computers and cell phones, for instance, led to larger social circles and more abundant opportunities for interaction that were less rigid than those offered by neighborhood organizations.

 That was not the case with the Internet, and fangroups were one of the first to recognize that fact.
 Public awareness of the World Wide Web coincided with the premier of television shows like The X-Files and Buffy the Vampire Slayer, allowing for a shared experience amongst fans of those series and playing a significant role in their subsequent popularity.

-That first generation of online fans also quickly realized that while a particular television show or film may have initially brought them together, it was the relationships and sense of community that sprang from those fandoms that mattered the most.
-As the civic and religious institutions of the past began to have a lesser impact on the social activities of this new generation, fandoms inevitably became their default community and principal form of identification.
+The first generation of online fans also quickly realized that while a particular television show or film may have initially brought them together, it was the relationships and sense of community that sprang from those fandoms that mattered the most.
+As the civic and religious institutions of the past began to have less impact on the social activities of this new generation, fandoms inevitably became their default community and principal form of identification.

-“Scholars like Matt Yockey and Stephen Duncombe argue that fan-based citizenship emerges around fan-objects that offer depictions of social change through utopian explorations,” Ashley Hinck writes.
+“Scholars like Matt Yockey and Stephen Duncombe argue that fan-based citizenship emerges around fan-objects that offer depictions of social change through utopian explorations,” Ashley Hinck writes in Politics for the Love of Fandom.
 “In television shows like Star Trek and comics like Wonder Woman, fans are invited to imagine a better world.
 Fan-based citizenship performances become concrete actions fans can take to bring the status quo closer to ideal futures.
-While utopian fan-objects may at times seem abstract, television characters, actors, and creators model what social change may look like.”
+While utopian fan-objects may at times seem abstract, television characters, actors, and creators (demonstrate) what social change may look like.”

-Not every fan of Harry Potter subscribes to the efforts of the Harry Potter Alliance – which is now known as Fandom Forward – and instead see the books and films as mere entertainment as opposed to vehicles for civic engagement.
-Not every fandom, meanwhile, generates civic action amongst its members.
-And, of course, there is nothing wrong with either of those facts.
+Not every fan of Harry Potter identified with the efforts of the Harry Potter Alliance and instead saw the books and films as mere entertainment as opposed to vehicles for civic engagement.
+Furthermore, not every fandom generates civic action amongst its members.
+And, of course, there is nothing wrong with either of those two facts.

 Anthony Letizia